KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     development.

-    **Voluntary Separation:** If you decide to leave the lab for another position, please inform Dr. Benjamin within at least 6 weeks of notice.
-The six weeks of notice is so that projects and publications can be managed.
+    **Voluntary Separation:** If you decide to leave the lab for another position, please give Dr. Benjamin at least six weeks' notice.
+This notice allows time to manage projects and publications.

 2. Unforeseen Departures